 Your last bad hire was not a mystery.
 The red flag was sitting in an interview scorecard nobody opened.
 The comp mismatch lived in a Slack thread between the recruiter and finance, buried under 200 other messages.
 The capacity concern surfaced in a sprint retro doc nobody connected to the open headcount.

-The hiring signal synthesizer is a workflow pattern — built on top of tools like Cowork, Greenhouse, Lever, and Slack — that pulls every scrap of intelligence on a candidate, normalizes it, surfaces conflicts, and outputs one structured recommendation before the offer letter goes out.
+The hiring signal synthesizer is a workflow pattern — built on top of tools like Greenhouse, Lever, and Slack — that pulls every scrap of intelligence on a candidate, normalizes it, surfaces conflicts, and outputs one structured recommendation before the offer letter goes out.

 The data is not missing.
 The path between the data and the decision-maker is.